Lars-Schumann/exactly/README.md

 Refinement types that track their set of possible values and and propagate them through operations.\
 Implemented using const generics at no extra runtime cost.

+This crate is in early development, expect many breaking changes.

 ## Example
 ```rust
 use sure::SetU8;